zeyu93/Nba-app-frontend/README.md

 2. Colors/logo change as password validation is passed
 3. Form's submit button will not be enabled unless all fields are filled , checked for agreement & password validations are passed
 4. Styling done with scss,Flexbox.
 I did the best I could by eye-balling and looking at the design provided.
 Could be alot better if I was given the actual dimensions
-5. Form can submit data via axios, a response is sent back via console.log
+5. Form can submit data via axios, a response is sent back via console.log / confirmation via pop up modal
+7. Unit test for disabling/ enabling button

 ## Notes / Areas of Improvement

 * I did not set up a databse with the Express server because I believe it is not the goal of this assignment.
-* I can implmenet a better confirmation popup Modal instead of a window.alert when user submits the form.
 * It was my first time using Flow & Jest.
 So i am sure there are alot of improvements for the unit tests and also writing better type covered code.